DHvaicrker/DHvaicrker/README.md

 # Dvir Perahya - Software Developer

-A Computer Science student at The Hebrew University of Jerusalem.
+A Computer Science student at The Hebrew University in Jerusalem.
 I thrive on challenges and love turning complex ideas into reality.

 ## Recent Project